knime/knime-python/doc/content/content.rst

 The length of the input and output lists depends on the number of input and output ports of the node.

 **Example:**
-If you have a Python Script (Labs) node configured with two input tables and one input object, you can access the two tables via ``knime_io.input_tables[0]`` and ``knime_io.input_tables[1]``, and the input object via ``knime_io.input_objects[0]``.
+If you have a Python Script node configured with two input tables and one input object, you can access the two tables via ``knime_io.input_tables[0]`` and ``knime_io.input_tables[1]``, and the input object via ``knime_io.input_objects[0]``.